barrelstrength/sprout-docs/docs/contributing.md

 ## Translations

-You can add a translation file to your project using Static Translations (https://docs.craftcms.com/v3/static-translations.html) and target Sprout Forms using the translation categories that it uses.
-Sprout Forms relies on multiple modules so there are multiple translation categories you will need to translate if you want full a complete translation.
-For example, Sprout Forms relies on Sprout Base Fields, Sprout Base Email, Sprout Base Reports, and Sprout Base which would all need to be translated to provide a full translation of Sprout Forms.
+You can add a translation file to your project using [Static Translations](https://craftcms.com/docs/4.x/sites.html#static-message-translations) and target Sprout Forms using the translation categories that it uses.
+Sprout plugins may rely on multiple modules in the underlying Sprout Framework if you want full a complete translation.
+For example, Sprout Forms relies on the Forms, Data Studio, Transactional Email, and Core modules which would all need to be translated to provide a full translation of Sprout Forms.